 Overhaul of small business insolvency – what does it mean for you?

-If you’re a struggling small business owner, Frydenberg’s announcement may just be the help you need to restructure your debts and trade out of the ‘COVID’ trouble.
-If you’re a creditor to a small business, then getting paid may get just that bit harder… (again)
+If you’re a struggling small business owner, Frydenberg’s reforms seem to have been more than a promise, they are reshaping the insolvency landscape for small business.
+If you’re a creditor to a small business, then getting paid may have become just that bit harder… (again)

-On 24 September 2020, the Treasurer announced significant changes to the way small businesses can ‘restructure’ their financial obligations.
-The key points of the proposed changes are:
+Back in September 2020, the Treasurer announced significant changes to the way small businesses can ‘restructure’ their financial obligations.
+Several years later, we have real evidence of how this regime is performing.
+The proposition included:

 • The introduction of a new debt restructuring process for incorporated businesses with liabilities of less than $1 million, drawing on some key features of the ‘Chapter 11’ bankruptcy model in the United States.